NON-STATE ACTORS IN EDUCATION

 1. Governance and regulations

-The Ministry of Education (MoE) is responsible for implementing the educational policies formulated by the State, prepares the national curriculum, and ensures the application of such a curriculum throughout the country for Early Childhood Care and Education to secondary level for both state and non-state actors.
-The MoE is composed of the Minister’s Office, the Department of General Education, Department of Adult Education and Media, Department of Technical and Vocational Education and Training, Department of Research and Human Resources Development and Department of Administration and Finance and six Regional education offices.
-Tertiary education is under the supervision of the National Commission for Higher Education (NCHE)
+The Ministry of Education (MoE) is responsible for both state and non-state provision in Eritrea from early childhood to upper secondary education.
+The MoE is composed of the Minister’s Office, the Department of General Education, Department of Adult Education and Media, Department of Technical and Vocational Education and Training, Department of Research and Human Resources Development, and Department of Administration and Finance.
+Tertiary education is under the supervision of the National Commission for Higher Education (NCHE).

-At a local level, according to the 1996 Decentralization Act the six Zobas Education Offices are responsible for the overall administration and management of the education sector in their jurisdiction.
-School management is organized in collaboration with the Parent Teacher Student Associations (PTSAs).
+There are six regional education offices.
+According to the 1996 Decentralisation Act, the six Zobas Education Offices are responsible for the overall administration and management of the education sector in their jurisdiction.
+School management is organised in collaboration with the Parent Teacher Student Associations (PTSAs).

-Vision: According to the Eritrea Education Sector Plan 2018- 2022, to achieve the SDGs and resource mobilization, the MoE must advocate for domestic funding and cost-sharing of the private sector increased involvement of international development partners.
+Vision: The 2018-22 Eritrea Education Sector Plan supports increased involvement of the private sector and international development partners to mobilise resources for the achievement of the SDGs.
 However, the government had previously announced it planned to convert all religious schools into government-administered institutions.

 3.1 Regulations by distinct levels of education